Technomarket

 Technomarket is the brand name of K&K Electronics, a Bulgarian company founded in 1992.
 K&K Electronics is owned by the London Stock Exchange-listed British Virgin Islands-based company Equest Investments Balkans Limited.
 The first Technomarket store opened in 1999.
 In 2007, K&K Electronics acquired the Romanian chain DOMO, which by the time had entered the Bulgarian market, and established the TechnomarketDomo Group.
 DOMO operates as a separate brand name in Romania and Bulgaria; in Bulgaria, that chain typically has smaller and more centrally located stores than Technomarket.

-As of late 2009, Technomarket operates 42 stores in Bulgaria, 20 in Serbia, nine in North Macedonia, 14 in Bosnia and Herzegovina, two in Slovakia, seven in Kosovo, and 13 in Montenegro.
+As of late 2009, Technomarket operates 42 stores in Bulgaria, nine in North Macedonia, 14 in Bosnia and Herzegovina, two in Slovakia, seven in Kosovo, and 13 in Montenegro.
 In Romania, K&K Electronics has 126 stores, all operating under the DOMO brand.

 Stores

 These were the stores of Technomarket as of February 2018: